zulzeen/pydio-doc-howto/oidc_aws_cognito.md

 In the UI Customization tab, you may upload a custom logo for the Sign In page.

-## Set up a new OIDC connector on Cells Enterprise
+## Set up a new OIDC connector on Cells Enterprise Distribution

 Going back to Cells, go to the Cells Console, under `Authentication > OAUTH2/OIDC` setup panel, and create a new connector with the "OpenID Connect type".